Esther-Wavinya/Esther-Wavinya/README.md

 ### Hello, Nerds 👋

 I am Wavinya, nerdy,geeky,cerebral girl.
-I'm a Geologist(study rocks) by profession but most times you will find my eyes gazing at the laptop or my hands pressing buttons in the keyboard because I love coding.
+I'm a Geologist(study rocks) by profession but most times you will find my eyes gazing at the laptop or my hands pressing buttons of the keyboard because I love coding.
 Everything about technology excites me, From developing to developer communities.

 I love music.
 When I'm not coding, I'm somewhere beautiful either a beach,a restaurant,a house,a car,a mountain,a hill, wining or fooding.
 And when things become overwhelming I love watching movies(series) and some documentaries.